Atticus29/dataJitsu/specs.md

 # TODO high priority
+- [ ] Update the check for annotation merge
 - [ ] Snackbars for annotation and for annotation already exists need to come up at the relevant times
 - [ ] Make it so that annotations appear in match chronological order not addition chronological order
-- [ ] Update the check for annotation similarity/merge
+- [ ] extend baseComponent in other components
 - [ ] Set up tutorial mode
 - [ ] Edit user details page
 - [ ] Update reputation should include an update to privileges and an onChange snackbar to alert user of new privileges